eoureo/obsidian-runjs/README.md

 - **Codes Share**: Please share and introduce your code to [Discussions - Codes Share](https://github.com/eoureo/obsidian-runjs/discussions/categories/codes-share).

-**⚠️ Caution**:
+> [!caution]
-*Codes can do the same thing as other plugins.
+> *Codes can do the same thing as other plugins.
 So bad code can potentially disrupt Obsidian or corrupt notes.
 It is important to ensure that the code is safe before executing it.*

 ## Useful starter codes